How MARCUS Reviews Sources

 You can think of this as the difference between "this passage mentioned the topic" and "this passage is actually important for answering the question."

-Stage 5: Context Assembly
+Stage 5: Evidence Assembly

 The system then builds a temporary evidence packet from the selected passages.
 This packet is what the language model actually sees when it writes the answer.